 Roasting the finest coffee in the world.
 Right here at home in Colorado.

 In 2017, an opportunity to sell their beloved business came along.
-Craig Lamberty, a long-time business man and lover of coffee, came along, and after a long courting process, Mel and Mark decided to sell Conscious Coffees.
+Craig Lamberty, a long-time business man and lover of coffee, entered their lives. and after a long courting process, Mel and Mark decided to sell Conscious Coffees.
 Along with his wife Laura and his sister Kim, Craig delved into the world of specialty coffee with plans to grow without compromising the mission of socially and ecologically responsible coffee.

 Today's roasting headquarters is part production facility, part laboratory.
 Coffee is seasonal and new arrivals show up continuously.
 Each coffee is taken through a roast development journey, for as long as it takes, to discover the sweet spot, or the perfect roast profile.
 Then, as the green coffee changes each week (because green coffee is a living produce), this profile is adjusted using bean to air ratios, conductive and convective temperature adjustments, and airflow rate changes.
 Every coffee batch that comes out of the roaster is cupped (tasted), graded and logged into a database where the information is available for future cup and roast profiling.
 This whole process, which contributed greatly to us being awarded Roast Magazine's Micro-roster of the Year 2011, enables us to keep our coffee very consistent week after week and our method of sourcing enables us to remain consistent year after year, crop cycle after crop cycle.